Sapporo Itinerary for First-Timers (3 or 5 Days)

 Midday Exploration & Lunch: Sapporo Beer Garden

-After immersing yourself in history, it’s time to indulge in a quintessential Sapporo experience: the **Sapporo Beer Garden**.
+After immersing yourself in history, it's time to indulge in a quintessential Sapporo experience: the Sapporo Beer Garden.
 Located next to the Sapporo Beer Museum, this is the perfect place to enjoy a delicious lunch paired with freshly brewed Sapporo beer.
-The Beer Garden offers a variety of dining options, including the popular Genghis Khan (grilled mutton) that’s a local specialty.
+The Beer Garden offers a variety of dining options, including the popular Genghis Khan (Jingisukan) all-you-can-eat lamb and beer packages starting at around 4,000-5,000 yen ($27-$34 USD).
 Savor the flavors of Hokkaido while soaking in the vibrant atmosphere.
-Afterwards, consider a visit to the Sapporo Beer Museum to learn about the history of beer brewing in Sapporo.
-For more insight into Sapporo’s culture, consider exploring additional cultural experiences.
+For more insight into Sapporo's culture, consider exploring additional cultural experiences.

 Afternoon Adventures: Shiroi Koibito Park